OSM-DK/missingObjectsDK/README.md

 Then, copy `config.sh.example` to `config.sh` and edit the values:
 * `POSTGIS_USER` should be a user with full permissions to the `osm` database.
 * `KORTFORSYNINGEN_USER` and `KORTFORSYNINGEN_PW` should be the username and password for a user registered on download.kortforsyningen.dk
+* `LOGFILE` should be set to a file path writable by the user running the scripts.

 **NOTE!!!** In the file `public/map.php`, there is an access token for Mapbox.
 Please obtain your own and use that instead.